 - opt for a cash bar instead of an open bar

 - make their own music playlists (no bands and DJs)

 - skip the flowers and excessive decorations, etc.

 What is the most expensive part of a wedding?

-So, no matter where you are in the process of organizing your wedding, we hope that these stats on the average wedding cost helped you get a clearer picture of where you stand and what your next moves could be.
+If you’re among those couples currently planning a wedding, getting acquainted with stats on the average wedding cost could help you get a clearer picture of where you stand and what your next moves could be.